igb-logo egr-logo

 Sue Dawson

 Sue Dawson has been writing about (and playing) online bingo and slots since 2013, putting her unique spin on everything.
-She has written pieces for iGaming industry news sites, appeared on panels at industry events and on podcasts, helped to judge industry awards and is a member of industry think tank Ampersand Plus.
+She has written pieces for iGaming industry news sites, appeared on and moderated panels at industry events and on podcasts, helped to judge industry awards and is a member of iGB Executive, a high level industry think tank.
+In her spare time she enjoys gaming, hiking, dancing, watching motorsport and reading science fiction.